znseaman/record-map/README.md

 ### Features

-- Detect if the map shape was changed before dispatching `UPDATE_LAYER` action, instead of calling it each time regardless of if it has changed
+- Detect if the map shape was changed before dispatching `UPDATE_FEATURES` action, instead of calling it each time regardless of if it has changed

 ### User Experience (UX)